cansinacarer/React-Learnings/React-Udemy-Course-Notes/my-notes/my-notes.md

 E.g. When you assign new value to a string variable, you throw away the old value and assign the new value.

-Objects (also arrays which is an object) are reference values, they can be mutated.
+Objects (also arrays which are objects) are reference values, they can be mutated.

-E.g.when you use the push() method, js reaches into memory and adds this new item to that existing array.
+E.g. When you use the push() method, js reaches into memory and adds this new item to that existing array.
 Address doesn't change.
 ```js
 const hobbies = ['Sports', 'Cooking'];
 hobbies.push('Working');